matn7/CS-Notes/src/main/java/basic_java/hearts/GENERICS.md

 - To restrict Generics to a subclass of particular class we can use Generic Restrictions. `T extends Number`
-- We can use the class MyListRestricted with any class extending (subclass) of Number - Float, Integer, Double String is valid substitute for "T extends Number"
+- We can use the class MyListRestricted with any class extending (subclass) of Number - Float, Integer, Double String is valid substitute for `T extends Number`

 ```java
 class MyListRestricted<T extends Number> {